Climate protection in the Mexican urban policy (CiClim)

 State of implementation/results

-- August 2017: Start of the Urban Planning component, prioritised topics: urban densification, green infrastructure and legal and administrative conditions of climate policy in cities
+- Urban Planning component prioritises topics such as: urban densification, green infrastructure and legal and administrative conditions of climate policy in cities

 - Selection of the following five pilot cities: